Signs of Gingivitis

 What is Gingivitis?

-Gingivitis, also known as periodontal disease, is an early form of gum disease.
+Gingivitis, or periodontal disease, is an early form of gum disease.
 This happens due to poor dental hygiene from bacteria building up and infecting the gums.
 It’s common in adults over 30, mostly men.
-Researchers claim men are more likely to get gingivitis because of hormones and are less likely to go to the dentist.
+Researchers claim men are more likely to get gingivitis because of hormones and are less likely to visit the dentist.
 Smokers are more susceptible to gingivitis since smoking weakens the body’s immune system.
 A weakened immune system is more likely to get infections like gingivitis.
-Although gingivitis is considered a mild form of gum disease, more complications will likely follow if left untreated.
+Although gingivitis is a mild form of gum disease, more complications will likely follow if left untreated.
 Untreated gingivitis will turn into a more serious infection called periodontitis.
 Periodontitis is one of the most common causes of tooth loss in adults.

-Gingivitis usually doesn’t show symptoms in most cases, so many people have gingivitis and don’t even know it.
+Gingivitis usually doesn’t show symptoms in most cases, so many people have it and don’t even know it.
 Though as your gingivitis develops, symptoms may appear and worsen.
 Those symptoms may include:

 - Bad breath